Richard Benyo

 Richard Stephen Benyo (born April 20, 1946) is an American journalist and veteran distance runner.
 He is the editor of Marathon & Beyond Magazine, a magazine devoted to marathon and ultramarathon running.
 He is also the former executive editor of Runner's World Magazine, and Anderson World Books, Inc. Benyo is the author of 17 books and has written extensively about running, health and fitness.

 Early life and education

 Benyo earned his B.A. in 1968 from Bloomsburg State College (now Bloomsburg University) in 1968.
 He did academic work at George Mason University in Fairfax, Virginia.

 Benyo became interested in road racing after participating in college cross country.

+In 1963-64, Benyo was the ed-pub (editor & publisher) of the amateur SF fanzine Galactic Outpost, which included the first publication of Philip K. Dick's story "The War With the Fnools" in issue #2, later republished in Galaxy Science Fiction magazine.
+His fanzine helped introduce Dick's work to a wider audience through correspondence with authors.
+Benyo, a teenage Pennsylvania SF fan, was the ed-pub of not only GO, but Ribbler's Ram/Rissler's Ram, Wizard & Warrior, and Dipple Chronicle.

 Career

 Following college, he became a newspaper editor for the Lehighton Times-News from 1968–1972.

 From 1972–1977, Benyo worked in an editorial position for Stock Car Racing magazine before joining Bob Anderson as executive editor at Runner's World magazine.
 During this time he authored and co-authored books and magazine features.

 He worked as the editor of Marathon & Beyond from 1997 until it closed down in late 2015.

 Benyo has authored 17 books on running, health, and fitness and has served as the running and fitness columnist for the San Francisco Chronicle (1985–1990).
 He has also contributed to numerous general circulation magazines.

 Benyo's latest book—written with Joe Henderson is The Running Encyclopedia.
 He also serves on the staff of the Dick Beardsley Marathon Running Camp.

 In 2006, a commemorative book was released in honor of the Boston Marathon.
 The book, edited by Benyo, contains several articles by widely known runner and writer, Hal Higdon.